lczong/lczong.github.io/index.md

 ## Licheng Zong

-I am a GPU engineer at SmartMore, and a senior student at the Xi'an Jiaotong University, where I major in Electronics and Information.
+I am a senior student at the Xi'an Jiaotong University, where I major in Electronics and Information.

-At SmartMore I'm working on CUDA programming and Efficient Computing.

 ### Contact